stracquadaniolab/stracquadaniolab.github.io/people-gstracquadanio.md

 ##### Academic positions

 * 11/2016 - current. **Lecturer in Computer Science and Artificial Intelligence**.
+*Head of the Computational Intelligence Lab for Biology and Medicine (CIBM)
-*School of Computer Science and Electronic Engineering.
+School of Computer Science and Electronic Engineering
-Institute for Analytics and Data Science*.
+*
 **University of Essex**.

 * 07/2014 - 09/2016. **Postdoctoral Fellow**.